-The Remurban project has won the award ASPRIMA-SIMA and “Best Urban Regeneration Initiative” in its 19th edition, which is awarded by the Madrid Real Estate Exhibition (SIMA) in collaboration with the Association of Real Estate Developers of Madrid (ASPRIMA).
+The Remurban project has won the award ASPRIMA-SIMA as “Best Urban Regeneration Initiative” in its 19th edition, which is awarded by the Madrid Real Estate Exhibition (SIMA) in collaboration with the Association of Real Estate Developers of Madrid (ASPRIMA).
 It is a reference award in Spain, with ten categories, which recognizes the best projects in the sector in areas such as innovation, company training or sustainability

 The rehabilitation of the Fasa District, focused on energy efficiency and innovation, has reduced carbon emissions by more than 70%.
 Almost 400 homes and more than 1.000 neighbors benefit directly through a financing model based on energy savings, 30%.